MichaelCurrin/docsify-js-tutorial/docs/README.md

 For defaults - see _Docsify_ [config.js](https://github.com/docsifyjs/docsify/blob/develop/src/core/config.js) script.

-See some values below which are worth considering for the siderbar.
+See some values below which are worth considering for the sidebar.

 ```js
 window.$docsify = {